Loading...

 The “Sellner Chesapeake Guardian Award” was first presented to Kevin Sellner at the 2014 Chesapeake Modeling Symposium for “Exceptional Service Dedicated to the Advancement of Community Modeling in the Chesapeake Bay Region”.
 The CCMP has established this award in Sellner’s honor in appreciation for his more than 30 years of research, guidance and service to the Chesapeake Bay research, management and policy maker communities.
 Subsequent awards have been given to Gary Shenk, Carl Cerco, Marjorie Friedrichs, and Karl Blankenship.

 This is a standing award presented every 2 years.
-The sixth awardee will be recognized at the Chesapeake Community Research Symposium in June, 2024.
+The sixth awardee was recognized at the Chesapeake Community Research Symposium in June, 2024.

 Nominations: